Larry Trivieri Jr.

 Fortunately, there is a safe alternative treatment for UTIs caused by E. coli that has proven to be just as effective as antibiotic drugs, without any of their side effects.
 What is this alternative?

-How D-Mannose Works
+How D-Mannose Works To Relieve Pain from UTI’s

 Similar in structure to glucose, D-mannose is a naturally occurring sugar that is found in a number of fruits, including apples, blueberries, and cranberries.
 In fact, the D-mannose content in cranberries is the main reason why cranberry juice is often recommended for minor UTIs.
 D-mannose for UTI pain relief and treatment is ideal because it is produced by the body in the urinary tract lining and is available in health food stores as a supplement in powder and capsule form.